Special lines on contact manifolds: Distributions

-Then there exists a point $y \in \PP^k$ such that all lines through $y$ are tangent to $G$, i.e.~the leaves of $G$ are those lines.
-In particular, the leaves of $G$ are algebraic. \end{lemma} \begin{prf} Suppose $\PP^k = \PP V$ for a vector space $V \simeq \CC^{k+1}$.
-Consider the Euler sequence for $\PP^k$, restricted to the general line:
+Then there exists a point $y \in \PP^k$ such that all the lines through $y$ are tangent to $G$, that is, the leaves of $G$ are those lines.
+In particular, the leaves of $G$ are algebraic. \end{lemma}